The items and information within this page outline the process for receiving clarification or regrade requests.

-The regrade request process intent is to correct identifiable errors in grading.
-The process is not to dispute subjective grader judgement on point allocations.
+The regrade request process’s intent is to correct identifiable errors in grading.
+The process is not to dispute subjective grader judgment on point allocations.

 Student Regrade Request Curation

-When curating a regrade request response, there are a few items that are necessary to having a well detailed and properly formulated response.
+When curating a regrade request-response, there are a few items that are necessary to have a well-detailed and properly formulated response.

 - Student must identify the aspect of the assignment in question

 - Student must identify the piece of feedback in question

 - Student must fully articulate how and why they meet the rubric items